-For decades the Soviets had been seen as the number one enemy of the Western World and so there were many raised eyebrows when it was suggested that the Red Arrows should penetrate the Iron Curtain to visit Leningrad, as Saint Petersburg was called then, and give displays in Ukraine and Hungary.
+For decades the Soviets had been seen as the number one enemy of the Western World and so there were many raised eyebrows when it was suggested that the Red Arrows should penetrate the Iron Curtain to visit Leningrad (as St Petersburg was then known), and give displays in Ukraine and Hungary.
 But that is what happened.
 It was a wonderful PR opportunity and it almost happened without me, their PRO!

-"The Soviets haven't said you can't go so that's the nearest you are likely to get to an approval," said the Ministry of Defence official reassuringly, but not with conviction, from the security of his London office.
+"The Soviets haven't said you can't go so that's the nearest you are likely to get to an approval," said the Ministry of Defence official reassuringly, but without conviction, from the security of his London office.
 "Just make sure you get air traffic control clearance before entering Soviet territory."

 The following day we were to fly south to Kiev, keeping well clear of the Moscow area.
 That was quite a disappointment because we all wanted to visit Moscow but the Soviets would not hear of it.
 Russians have always, throughout their history, been very protective of their capital city and to the Soviet military chiefs it was probably unthinkable that ten military single-jet 'fighter' aircraft, albeit unarmed training aircraft, plus a C-130 Hercules transport and an HS125 VIP transport, should be allowed anywhere near Moscow.
 You will notice, however, that both Moscow and Minsk were included on my Visa (above left).

-There were to be one, possibly two, displays at a small civilian flying club near Kiev (in the Ukraine, which was then part of the Soviet Union) followed by time off to make appearances at the ongoing Anglo-Soviet Trade Exhibition in the city.
+There were to be one, possibly two, displays at a small civilian flying club near Kiev followed by time off to make appearances at the ongoing Anglo-Soviet Trade Exhibition in the city.
 Then it was off to Hungary for a display at Budapest International Airport before returning to Scampton via a refuelling stop at an RAF base in Germany.
 The display in Budapest was not part of the original plan but, since the most economical route home from Kiev passed through Hungary, an offer from the Hungarians to display at their capital's airport was readily accepted by the Hungarians.